-Risk assessment means the process of evaluating the program's and/or client's exposure to harm or loss that could happen from some activity associated with a contract for services.
+Risk assessment means the process of evaluating the administration's and/or client's exposure to harm or loss that could happen from some activity associated with a contract for services.
 This process is active throughout the entire life of the contract.

-Note: The annual Enterprise Risk Assessment and Self-Evaluation does not replace the risk assessment as defined in this policy.
+Note: The annual enterprise risk assessment and self-evaluation does not replace the risk assessment as defined in this policy.